AlexWan0/cs182_final_project/README.md

 conda env create -f environment.yml
 ```

+Note that CUDA is required to run these experiments.

 # Training
 To run with the full hyperparameter sweep (i.e., epochs, LR, and datasets), simply run:
 ```bash